qojulia/QuantumCumulants.jl/docs/src/correlation.md

 ω, s = correlation2spectrum(τ, sol_c.(τ))
 nothing # hide
 ```
 The spectrum obtained in this way roughly has a FWHM of `κ` and is based around the chosen `ωc`.
 The fact that the FWHM is not *exactly* `κ` illustrates the computation drawback: in order to obtain the correct FWHM we would have to increase the integration time by orders of magnitude.
-For larger system, this can be computationally expensive.
+For larger systems, this can be computationally expensive.

 ### Steady state: using the Laplace transform